hSueki/dscage-pe2/README.md

 				- downstream100.bed
 				- intron.bed

-	        Save these bed files to `/path/to/reference/hierarchical_intersect/`<br/>
+	        Save these BED files to `/path/to/reference/hierarchical_intersect/`<br/>
 >[!NOTE]
->When you cannot prepare these annotation bed files, you can still run the pipeline and obtain simple results without annotating of CAGE tags.
+>When you cannot prepare these annotation bed files, you can still run the pipeline and obtain simple results without annotating the CAGE tags.
 <br/>

-4. Make STAR index
+4. Create the STAR index

 	Save the fasta file of genome as `/path/to/reference/STAR/genome.fa`. <br/>
    You will also need to create a STAR index.